Live music at your wedding ceremony

 -

 Absolutely, and we would love to!
-Live music adds extra value to a church service, because it is an easy way to personalize the celebration with songs of your own choosing.
-We provide a few songs to listen to, allowing you to dream away and really take in the moment, for example after the first reading, after the homily, and before the conclusion.
+Live music adds extra value to a church service, because it is an easy way to personalize the celebration with songs of your own choice.
+We provide a few songs to really listen to, allowing you to dream away and really take in the moment, for example after the first reading, after the homily, and before the conclusion.
 We also provide live songs in the background during the regular rituals of the church service, such as the signing of the register, the offering, or the Eucharist, to create a very warm atmosphere.
 I adapt everything organically to the duration of those moments.

 -

-The number of songs depends on the type of service.
+The number of songs depends on the type of ceremony.
 In a church service, we usually have 6 to 10 or more songs, depending on the musical moments chosen by the pastor or priest and whether you opt for a prayer service or a Eucharistic service (with communion).
 I am also happy to go through the service with you to indicate additional places that usually include music.
 If you are working with a free ceremony with a ceremony speaker, count on 5 to 6 songs and sometimes more, if your speaker is a big fan of live music moments in the celebration.
 Go for at least those 5 songs, because we want to give live music a truly meaningful place in the ceremony.

 -